Sudan

 • Sudan should accede to the Convention on Cluster Munitions (CCM) as a matter of priority.

-• Sudan should submit an annual voluntary Article 7 report to the CCM and should ensure that reporting disaggregates submunitions from other unexploded ordnance (UXO) and that mine action data is recorded and reported according to International Mine Action Standards (IMAS) land release terminology.
+• Sudan should submit an annual voluntary Article 7 report to the CCM disaggregating submunitions from other UXO and reporting according to International Mine Action Standards (IMAS) land release terminology.

-• Sudan should comply with its obligations under international human rights law to clear cluster munition remnants (CMR) on territory under its jurisdiction or control as soon as possible.
+• Sudan should comply with its obligations under international human rights law to clear CMR on territory under its jurisdiction or control as soon as possible.

-• Sudan should make every effort to address suspected CMR contamination as soon as possible and should elaborate a work plan with how this will be achieved.
+• Sudan should reassess its timeline for addressing CMR and other UXO as soon as reasonably possible, and should develop a work plan on how this will be achieved.